msantos/libproxyproto/README.md

 client IP adddress and port of proxied connections.
 The application must be dynamically linked.

-The intermediary proxies add a binary protocol header before the application data using proxy protocol v2:
+Intermediary proxies add a binary protocol header before the application data using the proxy protocol:

     https://github.com/haproxy/haproxy/blob/master/doc/proxy-protocol.txt

+Both proxy proxy protocol v1 and v2 are supported.

 When the connection is `accept(2)`'ed, libproxyproto:

 * intercepts the call to `accept(2)`
 * reads the proxy protocol header
-* sets the source IP address and port in `struct sockaddr` argument of `accept(2)`
+* sets the source IP address and port in the `struct sockaddr` argument of `accept(2)`

-libproxyproto\_connect does the same thing for `connect(2)` and can be used for testing.
+libproxyproto\_connect does the same thing for calls to `connect(2)` and can be used for testing.

 # ENVIRONMENT VARIABLES

 ## common

 `LIBPROXYPROTO_DEBUG`
-: Write errors to stdout (default: disabled).
+: Write errors to stderr (default: disabled).

 ## libproxyproto